 Once you have cleaned up the root ball transfer your snake plant to a new pot (or put it back into its original pot that has been thoroughly cleaned).

-If you require very detailed steps for treating root rot read my instructions for treating aloe vera root rot as the steps involved are exactly the same for other succulents including the snake plant.
+If you require very detailed steps for treating root rot read my instructions for treating aloe vera root rot.
+The steps involved for treating aloe root rot are exactly the same for other succulents including the snake plant.

 The snake plant’s reputation of invincibility has led to many beginner gardeners to take actions that have resulted in the accidental death of their plant.